bonanitech/blog/_posts/2019-07-14-how-to-trigger-a-node-red-flow-from-the-home-assistant-ui.md

 <br />

 I prefer this approach because I do not like the idea of using `input_boolean` for this.
-It would be like using a light switch to trigger a doorbell.
+It would be like using a light switch to activate a doorbell.